Buying Guides

 Best Ladder Style

-The 250 lb total capacity is the highest on this list, which is unusual for a ladder-style shelf.
-Most ladder bookshelves top out at 15–20 lbs per shelf.
+Here's what's unusual: most ladder bookshelves top out at 15–20 lbs per shelf.
 The Theo handles 50.
-That means real books, not just decorative objects.
+Total capacity: 250 lbs — the highest on this list.
+That means real books, not just succulents and candles.

 At 72.5 inches tall, it leaves 23.5 inches under an 8-foot ceiling.
-Nathan James backs it with a lifetime warranty and 100-day trial — the strongest return policy here.
+Nathan James backs it with a lifetime warranty and 100-day trial — the strongest return policy here by far.

-Watch out for: Shelves taper from wide at the bottom to narrow at the top — standard for ladder designs but worth noting if you need equal-width shelves throughout.
-Fixed shelf positions mean no adjustability.
+Watch out for: Shelves taper from wide at the bottom to narrow at the top — standard for ladder designs, but no good if you need equal-width shelves.
+Fixed positions mean no adjustability.

 VASAGLE 6-Tier Industrial — Best Industrial Style